simonknittel/static-site-generator/documentation/set-up-a-new-project.md

 ```

 ### ToDo
+* Convert to non time based graph
-Tag the reports with `git describe --tags`
+* Tag the events with `git describe --tags`